tyey/recruitment/README.md

 * Implement endpoints which:
   * allow to get all reviews of a product,
   * allow to add new review for existing product.
-* Add openAPI with swaggerUI to test your solution.
+* Add swaggerUI to test your solution.

 Good Luck!